Dynamo-HIA/dynamo-hia/ECLIPSE.md

 # Developing DYNAMO-HIA using Eclipse

-This is a small guide on how develop Dynamo-HIA in [Eclipse](https://eclipseide.org).
+This is a small guide on how to get started with developing Dynamo-HIA in [Eclipse](https://eclipseide.org).

 The obvious (but unfortunately non-functional) way to create a project would be to use import and fetch the project from GitHub in a single step.
 Instead we will first clone the repository to our workspace, and import it from there.